Jalalabad

 Jalalabad is a leading center of social and trade activity because of its proximity with the Torkham border checkpoint and border crossing, 65 km away.
 Major industries include papermaking, as well as agricultural products including oranges, lemon, rice, and sugarcane, helped by its warm climate.
 It hosts Afghanistan's second largest educational institute, Nangarhar University.
-For centuries the city has been favored by Afghan kings and it has a cultural significance in Afghan poetry.
+For centuries the city was favored by Afghan kings and it has a cultural significance in Afghan poetry.
 During Timur Shah's reign of the Durrani Empire, Jalalabad served as the Afghan winter capital.

 History

 Ancient and medieval

-Faxian visited and worshiped the sacred Buddhist sites such as The Shadow of the Buddha in Nagarhara (modern Jalalabad).
-In 630 AD, Xuan Zang, the famous Chinese Buddhist monk, visited Jalalabad, which he referred to as Adinapur; he also visited a number of other locations nearby.
-The city was a major center of Greco-Buddhist culture in the past, with sites such as Ahin Posh, until it was conquered by Ghaznavids in the 11th century AD.
-However, not everyone converted to Islam at that period as some still refused to accept it.
-In Hudud-al-Alam, written in 982 AD, there is reference to a village near Jalalabad where the local king used to have many Hindu, Muslim and Afghan wives.
+Known at the time by names such as Nagarahara and Adinapur, Jalalabad was a major center of Greco-Buddhist culture during the late 1st millennium BCE, focused on sites such as Ahin Posh.

+The first surviving references to the city are in early 1st millennium CE accounts by visiting Chinese Buddhist monks.
+In or about 400 CE, Faxian visited "Nagarahara" and worshiped at sacred Buddhist sites, such as the "Cave of the Buddha's Shadow” (佛影窟).
+In 630 CE, Xuan Zang, visited "Adinapur" and other locations nearby.